Skip to main content

 • LLM invocations with automatic cost tracking

-Scripts return an action that determines which downstream path the workflow follows, enabling conditional branching in your plan.
+Scripts return an action that determines which downstream path the Activity follows.

 Adding a Script Step